Frequently asked questions

 What is a volunteer?

-A volunteer is someone who freely gives their time and skills to a not-for-profit organisation in order to help further its goals.
-Volunteers are unpaid, but, are highly regarded for the contribution that their skills and experience make to the Tasmanian Museum and Art Gallery.
+A volunteer is someone who freely gives their time and skills in order to help further an organisation's goals.
+Volunteers are unpaid, but, are highly regarded for the contribution that their skills and experience make to the Tasmanian Museum and Art Gallery (TMAG).

-People choose to volunteer with us for a number of reasons, including:
+People choose to become TMAG volunteers for a number of reasons, including:

 - Helping preserve and promote Tasmania's cultural and natural heritage